devalot/git/content/resetting/hard.md

   * Move `HEAD` back to the specified commit

-  * Move the staging area back to the specified commit
+  * Move the index back to the specified commit

   * Update the working directory to the specified commit